a-viv-a/iconic-drive/README.md

 ## building from source + contributing

 if your building on your target os, ``go build .`` and ``fyne package`` will suffice.
 If you are building for a different os, ``fyne-cross <target os>`` is what you should do.
 This will require docker, and a rather large initial download.
-When building for windows, use the flag ``-ldflags -H=windowsgui`` to prevent the terminal window from flashing on screen.
 Finally, if you add or change files in the data folder, you will need to run ``go-bindata data/...`` to update the ``bindata.go`` file, as the contents of the data folder will not be built into the final executable.
 Thanks for taking the time to contribute/build from source/read this far!

 <details>
 <summary>specific build commands</summary>